There were huge disparities between prices across different exchanges. On GDAX, one of the biggest, the price reached $19,500.

 If you want to buy bitcoin, you do not need to buy a whole one.
 Bitcoin's smallest unit is a Satoshi, named after the elusive creator of the cryptocurrency, Satoshi Nakamoto.
 One Satoshi is one hundred-millionth of a bitcoin, making it worth around $0.0002 at current exchange rates.

 Bitcoin has performed better than every central bank-issued currency in every year since 2011 except for 2014, when it performed worse than any traditional currency.
-So far in 2017, it is up more than 1,400 per cent.
+So far in 2017, it is up more than 1,400 percent.
 If you had bought $1,000 of bitcoin at the start of 2013 and had never sold any of it, you would now be sitting on around $120 million.
 Many people consider bitcoin to be more of a speculative instrument than a currency, because of its volatility, high transaction fees, and the fact that relatively few merchants accept it.

 More than 980,000 bitcoins have been stolen from exchanges, either by hackers or insiders.
 That's a total of more than $15 billion at current exchange rates.
 Few have been recovered.

-Despite many attempts to find the creator of bitcoin, and a number of claims, it's still not known who Satoshi Nakamoto is, or was.
+Despite many attempts to find the creator of bitcoin, and a number of claims, we still do not know who Satoshi Nakamoto is, or was.
 Australian computer scientist and entrepreneur Craig Wright convinced some prominent members of the bitcoin community that he was Nakamoto in May 2016, but he then refused to provide the evidence that most of the community said was necessary.
 It is not clear whether Satoshi Nakamoto, assumed to be a pseudonym, was a name used by a group of developers or by one individual.
 Nor is it clear that Nakamoto is still alive - the late computer scientist Hal Finney's name is sometimes put forward.
 Developer Nick Szabo has denied claims that he is Nakamoto, as has tech entrepreneur Elon Musk more recently.

 The total value of all bitcoins released into the system so far has now reached as high as $283 billion.
 That makes its total value - sometimes dubbed its "market cap" - greater than that of Visa, and bigger than the market cap of BlackRock and Citigroup combined.